olvidalo/obsidian-chord-sheets/README.md

 ![chord-blocks.png](docs/chord-blocks.png)

-*Note:* When copy and pasting a chord sheet from a website, paste as plain text to preserve formatting.
+*Note:* When copy and pasting a chord sheet from a website, paste as plain text to preserve formatting (per default ⌘ + ⇧ + V on Mac and Ctrl + ⇧ + V on Windows/Linux or right click ➔ *Paste as plain text*).

 ### 🎼 Chord Diagrams